 Including islands, Italy has a total coastline of 7,600 kilometres, much of which is extremely varied.

 Along the two Ligurian rivieras, on either side of Genoa, the coast alternates between high, rocky zones and level gravel.
 The most famous of the rocky areas is called Cinque Terre, running from Sestri Levante down to La Spezia.
-The coast southwards from Tuscany to Campania consists of long, sandy, crescent beaches mixed with higher, more rocky stretches.
+The coast southwards from Tuscany to Campania consists of long, sandy, crescent beaches mixed with walking treks and higher, more rocky stretches.
 The Tyrrhenian coasts of basilicata and Calabria are high and rocky, though sometimes broken by short beaches, many of them with spectacular white sand, particularly towards the south.
 The coast of Puglia is flat, as is most of the Adriatic coast of Italy, although it is dominated by terraced hills behind.
 The majestic delta of the Po River, extending from Rimini to Monfalcone, is riddled with the lagoons most famously around Venice.
 The Carso, the limestone coastal region between Trieste and Istria, is rocky.

 Italy is surrounded by sea on three sides.
 To the north west is the Ligurian sea, to the west and south west the Tyrrhenian sea, to the south and south east is the Ionian sea and to the east is the Adriatic sea.